Take your Cast-Iron Mac n Cheese to a whole new level by cooking it on the grill over your campfire.

 Instructions

-- Cook your pasta 1-2 minutes less than what it says on the box.
+- Cook pasta 1-2 minutes less than what it says on the box.
 Strain, put back in pot, add a little butter, mix and set aside to cool.

-- Slowly whisk in one cup of milk.
-Once thickened add in the remaining 2 cups.
-Keep your heat down as you do not want it to boil but instead come to a light simmer.
-Once thickened slowly add in handfuls of the cheese, stirring (not whisking) after each addition until all the cheese is melted in.
-Mix in a pinch of salt, pepper and old bay seasoning.
+- Slowly add in handfuls of the cheese, stirring (not whisking) after each addition until all the cheese is mixed in.
+Stir in a pinch of salt, pepper and old bay seasoning.
 Turn the heat off.

-- Pour in your cheese sauce and stir to combine.
+- Add cooked macaroni to cast-iron pan.
+Pour in cheese sauce and stir to combine.

 - Cover with tin foil and place right on campfire grate or barbecue over low flame or indirect heat.